Zordaan/OpenFace/README.md

 <h1>OpenFace++</h1>

 <h2>Introduction</h2>
-OpenFace++ was created for my diploma thesis [LINK].
+OpenFace++ was created for my diploma <a href="https://drive.google.com/open?id=0B-6rsj6uHlolcml6S3NDdm9BQlE">thesis</a>.
 It is based on the original <a href="https://github.com/TadasBaltrusaitis/OpenFace">OpenFace</a> codebase from August 2016.
 OpenFace++ contains several modifications and extensions described below.

 <hr/>
 <h2>Comparison to OpenFace</h2>